GoogleCloudPlatform/java-docs-samples/pubsub/streaming-analytics/README.md

-# Cloud Pub/Sub with Cloud DataFlow
+# Stream Cloud Pub/Sub with Cloud DataFlow

 Samples showing how to use [Google Cloud Pub/Sub] with [Google Cloud Dataflow].